Frequently Asked Questions

 What might difficulties with speech and/or language look like?

 Speech and language issues can vary widely based on a child's age and own unique developmental trajectory.
-Errors that might be considered normal at an earlier age might be considered part of a disorder at a later age, if the issues do not resolve at the child develops.
+Errors that might be considered normal at an earlier age could be considered part of a disorder at a later age, if the issues do not resolve at the child develops.
 The examples provided here are not an exhaustive list of all issues that can arise from speech and language difficulties.
-Expressively, a student with speech and/or language issues may be hard to understand due to a speech sound disorder (e.g., substituting or omitting speech sounds), issues with expressive language (e.g., mixing up verb tenses, difficulty producing complex sentences, difficulty telling stories), or fluency (e.g., prolonging sounds, repeating sounds, speaking too quickly with decreased clarity).
+Expressively, a student with speech and/or language issues may be hard to understand due to a speech sound disorder (e.g., substituting or omitting speech sounds), have issues with expressive language (e.g., mixing up verb tenses, difficulty producing complex sentences, difficulty telling stories), or exhibit dysfluencies (e.g., prolonging sounds, repeating sounds, speaking too quickly with decreased clarity).
 Students may also have issues with voice and be too harsh, breathy, nasal, stuffy, etc. Receptively, a student with speech and/or language issues may have difficulty understanding more complex grammar (e.g., longer sentences, different verb tenses) and directions (e.g., "put the blue ball on top of the orange block").
 Students might also have difficulty with pragmatic language, which is social communication (e.g., maintaining eye contact, conversational turn-taking).

 As a parent, what should I do if I am concerned about my child's speech and/or language?